 - Legislative requirements

-From 1 January 2017, new Responsible Service of Gaming (RSG) training is being introduced for Victorian gaming venue staff.
+On 1 January 2017, new Responsible Service of Gaming (RSG) training was introduced for Victorian gaming venue staff.

-The training will equip gaming venue staff with the knowledge and skills they need to ensure that gaming is provided responsibly.
+The training equips gaming venue staff with the knowledge and skills they need to ensure that gaming is provided responsibly.

-As part of the new training requirements, two modules will need to be completed by gaming venue staff.
-Module 1 is an online course hosted by the State and module 2 will be delivered face-to-face to staff in gaming venues.
+As part of the training requirements, two modules will need to be completed by gaming venue staff.
+Module 1 is an online course hosted by the State and module 2 is delivered face-to-face to staff in gaming venues.

 Module 1 must be completed within one month of commencing work in a gaming venue and module 2 must be completed within six months of commencing work in a gaming venue.

-You can access module 1 training from the Responsible Service of Gaming Training website.
+You can access both module 1 and module 3 training from the Responsible Service of Gaming Training website.

-The Foundation's Venue Support Program will deliver the face-to-face training modules within gaming venues.
+The Foundation's Venue Support Program will deliver the face-to-face training modules within gaming venues with provision made for video-conferencing given COVID-19 restrictions.

-For further information about module 2 or to confirm the details of the venue support worker allocated to your gaming venue, please contact the Foundation on (03) 9452 2656 or email Brett Hetherington.
+For further information about face-to-face training or to confirm the details of the venue support worker allocated to your gaming venue, please contact the Foundation on (03) 9452 2656 or email Brett Hetherington.

-The Foundation will also run face-to-face responsible service of gaming training sessions at our offices in North Melbourne.
+The Foundation will also run face-to-face responsible service of gaming training sessions.
 See session dates and times.

 Ordering brochures through the Victorian Responsible Gambling Foundation